 The county vision encourages the county to be proactive in clarifying the consequences of travel decisions for the community.
-Because the county roadway system is designed to service medium to short trips (2-6 miles) at moderate speeds, it is important to ensure that the appropriate functional classification has been assigned.
+Because the county roadway system is designed to service medium to short trips (2-6 miles) at moderate speeds, it is important to portant to Zoom in for details ensure that the appropriate functional classification has been assigned.